kubedb/docs/docs/concepts/databases/postgres.md

 ### spec.version

 `spec.version` is a required field that specifies the name of the [PostgresVersion](/docs/concepts/catalog/postgres.md) crd where the docker images are specified.
-Currently, when you install KubeDB, it creates the following `PostgresVersion` crd,
+Currently, when you install KubeDB, it creates the following `PostgresVersion` crds,

 - `9.6.7-v2`,`9.6.7-v1`, `9.6.7`, `9.6-v2`, `9.6`
 - `10.2-v2`,`10.2-v1`, `10.2`